akirak/yastar/README.md

+**I am no longer interested in maintaining this project, so the repository has been archived.**

 # YAStar: GitHub Star History for Your GitHub Profile

 YAStar (Yet Another Star History) is a program that collects data from your